RMIT-Group-A2S1-Hypervisors/TheHypervisors/index.md

   <p>If I wish to catch a taxi, drive on the roads, get a bus, ride a motorbike, drive a truck or any other transport on roads, the rise of autonomous vehicles will effect me whether I like it or not as they will be on the roads, they may malfunction, they might stop suddenly, they might also make the roads a safer place it is hard to say.</p>

   <li><b>What will be different for you?</b></li>
-  <p>According to the statistics so far, driveless cars, like autopilot in planes, can make the roads safer so it should mean that life is safer on the roads for me.
+  <p>According to the statistics so far, driverless cars, like autopilot in planes, can make the roads safer so it should mean that life is safer on the roads for me.
 It will mean less chance of work becoming a cab or uber driver for example.</p>

   <li><b>How might this affect members of your family or your friends?</b></li>
   <p>This is such a big change to the cars on the roads and driving in general that it will affect everybody who uses the roads in any way shape or form.
 Just like how it will effect me, it may either positively or negatively affect my friends and family but the hope is with time, and increased technological breakthrough that overall it will effect my friends and family in a very positive, safety increasing way.